International Politics Summer School

 • Undertake in-depth analysis of political and social developments in Africa, China, Europe, Latin America, the Middle East and North Africa, Russia and the Former Soviet Union and South Asia.

-• Study in small seminar groups with a specialist tutor, enabling students to study their subject in meaningful detail.
+• Study in small seminar groups with a specialist tutor, studying your chosen seminar subject in meaningful detail.

 • Participate in lively discussion groups.